 Photo: Hammerheads Darwin Jonathan

-My Friend Marti is part of the GSC’s Virtual Classroom, an educational initiative that uses storytelling to connect science, community, and environmental awareness.
+Marti, the Hammerhead Shark, is part of the GSC Virtual Classroom, an educational initiative that uses storytelling to connect science, community, and environmental awareness.

 Through Marti’s journey, children learn about the role of sharks and other marine species in maintaining ecological balance, while developing empathy and respect for nature.

-The story is designed for classroom and home learning — combining reading, creativity, and conservation values.
+The story is designed for learning both in the classroom and at home—combining reading, creativity, and conservation values.

-This activity is endorsed by the 20D01 Education District and has undergone several changes to adapt to the community’s needs.
+This program is supported by School District 20D01 and has undergone several adaptations to meet the needs of the community.

-Now, it is presented entirely digitally through this platform to reach more people, offering the opportunity to obtain a participation certificate upon completing the program.
+Currently, it is offered entirely online through this platform to reach more people, providing the opportunity to earn a certificate of participation upon completion of the program.

 Children (ages 7–11) from the Galápagos Islands, mainland Ecuador, and other countries in the Eastern Tropical Pacific.